Taandob: Plot

 Swadhin orders that the corrupt officials be handed over to the police.
 As mobs gather outside the station, the hostages are released and the three officials are arrested.
-Swadhin’s men escape by blending in with the freed hostages.
+Swadhin's men escape by blending in with the freed hostages.
 Saira warns Swadhin that the public will not allow his arrest either.
 Nevertheless, Swadhin surrenders peacefully, delivering a powerful speech about justice.
 A final twist reveals that Saira had secretly been working with Swadhin all along.

 During the original JW Harris investigation, Saira had pursued the truth relentlessly.
 Despite pressure from Fayez, she refused to abandon the story.
 In retaliation, Monayem had her brother Evan detained and killed in the Iron Cell.
 Swadhin later disclosed this to Saira, igniting her desire for revenge.
 It was her idea to use the live broadcast to expose the truth.

 As Swadhin is taken into custody, another masked group attacks and frees him.
 Saira is summoned to the Ministry, where ADC Kamrul informs her that the man who appeared on the broadcast as Swadhin was not actually him.
-A government officer reveals that back in 2005, he had arrested a gold smuggler at the border—an international terrorist named Mikhail, who had been imprisoned in the Iron Cell under a false identity and later escaped by killing everyone inside.
-The real Swadhin had died saving Mikhail from Warden Shofiuddin.
-Mikhail assumed Swadhin’s identity and vowed to avenge his friend.
+A government officer reveals that back in 2005, he had arrested a gold smuggler at the border an international terrorist named Mikhail (Shakib Khan), who had been imprisoned in the Iron Cell under a false identity and later escaped by killing everyone inside.
+The real Swadhin (Rakib Hossain Evon) had died saving Mikhail from Warden Shofiuddin.
+Mikhail assumed Swadhin's identity and vowed to avenge his friend.

-As the truth unfolds, officials learn that Mikhail’s gang has just robbed Bangladesh’s gold reserve.
+As the truth unfolds, officials learn that Mikhail's gang has just robbed Bangladesh's gold reserve.
 Saira, now determined, vows to stop him.

 Meanwhile, with Amjaad Mansur arrested, his son Armaan is held in isolation due to his unstable mental state.
 Upon overhearing his caretaker discussing plans to hand him over to the police and revealing his father's arrest, Armaan kills the caretaker and escapes.

-In a pre-credit scene, Masud discovers that his manager had leaked their gold reserve robbery plan to Mikhail’s gang.
+In a pre-credit scene, Masud (Afran Nisho) discovers that his manager had leaked their gold reserve robbery plan to Mikhail's gang.
 In retaliation, he kills the manager and vows to recover his money and take revenge on Mikhail.